iamTinMan67/claim-manager/README.md

 - **Shared Claims**
   - Shared with specific collaborators via secure invitations
-  - Ownership is retained by the host; guests cannot re-share claims
+  - Ownership is retained by the Claim Owner (Broadcaster); guests cannot re‑share claims
   - Shared To-Dos and Calendar are scoped to the selected shared claim
   - Collaboration Hub is enabled (Chat, Video, Whiteboard)
   - Export in shared context only includes the selected shared claim’s data